 Let's take a closer look at some of the best features...

-Included on the 2018 NordicTrack Commercial 1750 treadmill is a 3.8 CHP DurX™ Commercial Plus motor that delivers superior performance without the typical noise that you find on other machines.
+The brand new NordicTrack Commercial 1750 treadmill has an upgraded 3.5 CHP motor that delivers superior performance without the typical noise that you find on other machines.

-The Adjustable Flex Cushioning reduces impact on your joints by 15% to 33% with the simple change of the moveable isolator under the belt.
+The unique Runner's Flex Cushioning reduces impact on your joints by 15% to 33% with the simple change of the moveable isolator under the belt.
 So whether you like maximum cushioning or you'd prefer to mimic an outdoor running experience, there's a perfect setting for you.

 The NordicTrack 1750 also features 2.5" precision machined and sealed rollers, and a 22" x 60" commercial tread belt textured on the design of an outdoor running track.
 There is plenty of room to walk, jog and run, even for taller users who might otherwise feel cramped.